 What are buy-to-let mortgages?

-Buy-to-let mortgages let landlords borrow money specifically to buy a property to rent out.
+Buy-to-let mortgages let landlords borrow money specifically to buy a property for the purpose of renting it out.

 They work just like a normal mortgage, but lenders take the potential rental income into account when deciding how much money they are happy to lend.